 Try a pacifier or teething toy.

 When your baby has something to suck or chew on he may be happier.
 Just make sure it doesn’t present a choking hazard, and keep to small, soft toys.
+Attach dummy clips to the pacifier or teething toy to prevent them from being lost or dropped on the floor.

 Hang a mirror.